-We have not achieved profitability and anticipate that we will continue to incur net losses at least through fiscal 2016.
+We have not achieved profitability and anticipate that we will continue to incur net losses at least through the first three quarters of 2017.

-We had revenues of \$317,000 in 2016, but we had negative operating cash flows of \$3.7 million.
-In August 2015, we received proceeds of \$13.5 million, after deducting underwriting discounts, commissions and expenses, as a result of our public offering.
-During the first quarter of 2016 and the remainder of 2015, we paid \$10.2 million in cash to cover accrued debts and obligations, most of which were required to be paid upon completion of the offering or were considered past due.
-Additionally, we have covered our monthly operating expenses, research and development costs and expanded effort in sales and marketing including the successful search for our newly hired Vice President of Sales.
-Our cash balance was \$0.6 million as of September 30, 2016, and our accounts payable and accrued expenses were an aggregate \$2.0 million.
-We have reduced our monthly negative cash flow to approximately \$350,000 beginning in June 2016.
-Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales efforts and maintain adequate inventories.
+We had revenues of \$175,000 in the first quarter of 2017, but we had negative operating cash flows of \$1.2 million.
+The negative cash flow is heavily impacted by our first quarter loss, which was largely made up of \$488,137 of vesting expenses for warrants issued in conjunction with the registered direct offering and the public offering completed in 2016 and 2017, respectively.
+Our cash balance was \$175,698 as of March 31, 2017, with \$4.6 million in cash equivalents and certificates of deposit, and our accounts payable and accrued expenses were an aggregate \$1.5 million.
+We are currently incurring negative operating cash flows of approximately \$385,000 per month.
+Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.

-As of September 30, 2016, the Company had no debt.
-We will require additional funding to finance operating expenses and to invest in our sales organization and new product development and to enter the international marketplace.
+As of March 31, 2017, the Company had no debt.
+We may require additional funding to finance entering the international marketplace, and to fund potential acquisitions.
 We will attempt to raise these funds through equity or debt financing, alternative offerings or other means.
 If we are successful in securing adequate funding we plan to make significant capital or equipment investments, and we will also continue to make human resource additions over the next 12 months.
 Such additional financing will be dilutive to existing stockholders, and there is no assurance that such financing will be available upon acceptable terms.
 If such financing or adequate funds from operations are not available, we will be forced to limit our business activities, which will have a material adverse effect on our results of operations and financial condition.

-As a result of the above factors, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in our annual report on Form 10-K, that they have serious doubts about our ability to continue as a going concern.
+As a result of the above factors, our independent registered public accounting firm has indicated in their audit opinion, contained in our financial statements included in this annual report on Form 10-K, that they have serious doubts about our ability to continue as a going concern.
 The financial statements have been prepared assuming the Company will continue as a going concern.